 (American, b.1936) is an artist who has made contributions to Conceptual Art since 1967.
-Barry was born in New York, NY.
-He studied fine arts as an undergraduate at the Hunter's College of the City University of New York, and graduated in 1963.
+Barry was born in New York, NY, and studied Fine Art as an undergraduate at Hunter's College of the City University of New York, graduating in 1963.
 He earned his MA from the same school.

 Barry has proven himself to be a prolific artist.
 He has shown his work in numerous art exhibitions since his first solo exhibition at the Westerly Gallery in New York, NY, in 1964.
-In 2011 alone, he was part of 15 group exhibitions and had four solo exhibitions.
-Most of those exhibitions were in Europe.
-However, the Museum of Modern Art in New York, NY, exhibits a number of his works, and the Nicole Klagsbrun Gallery, and Yvon Lambert
+In 2011 alone, he was part of 15 group exhibitions and four solo exhibitions, most of which were in Europe.
+However, his works have also been shown in the United States, at The Museum of Modern Art, the Nicole Klagsbrun Gallery, and Yvon Lambert

 , all in New York, NY.
 Barry’s major work includes the Carrier Wave

 piece.
 These last two works involved Barry opening bottles of inert gases in different settings before a group of spectators.